About The Program

 Got a dollar?
 We could use it!
-TAL has recently started a Patreon campaign to not only to offset our costs of web maintenance, audio production, research, and marketing but also to expand our content to include vlogging and on-the-scene interviewing.
+TAL has recently started a crowdfunding campaign on Patreon to not only to offset our costs of web maintenance, audio production, research, and marketing but also to expand our content to include vlogging and on-the-scene interviewing.
 Thus far, TAL has been a self funded endeavor, but with your support you can help make us sustainable in a time when anthropology can contribute so much to the world in terms of social consciousness and bridging boundaries between cultural misconceptions.
 We can’t do this without your support.
 Click the Patreon image or this link to visit our page.
 Thank you.